Head writer

 A head writer is a person who oversees the team of writers on a television or radio series.
 The title is common in the soap opera genre, as well as with sketch comedies and talk shows that feature monologues and comedy skits.
 In fictional comedy or drama TV shows, this is generally performed by an executive producer, who is usually also the showrunner.

 Overview

 The head writer conceives and outlines the long-term story of a scripted television or radio series.

-In daytime television, the over-arcing story lines are broken out into daily episodes, which are individually outlined by particular writers, and fleshed out with dialogue by others.
+In daytime television, the over-arcing storylines are broken out into daily episodes, which are individually outlined by particular writers, and fleshed out with dialogue by others.

-In prime time series, individual staff or freelance writers briefed with any long-term story lines generally pitch their episode ideas to the head writer/executive producer.
+In prime-time series, individual staff or freelance writers briefed with any long-term storylines generally pitch their episode ideas to the head writer/executive producer.
 The writer develops their ideas into an outline and a script, which is subsequently edited and revised by the series' entire writing team during the production process.

 Sometimes head writers also hold the role of story editor, though at other times the roles are separate.

+In Japanese animation, the role that is given to a writer who leads a team of individual episode scriptwriters (脚本, kyakuhon) is credited as series composition (シリーズ構成, shirīzu kōsei).

 Writing awards

-There are several awards for which a head writer can be eligible for.
+There are several awards for which a head writer can be eligible.
 They include: